saijahnavi62/ATM-Console/README.md

 ATM-Console
-Backend service for ATM operations using pure java.
+Backend service for ATM operations using core java.
 Handles user authentication, account transactions

 This is a pure Java-based ATM application that simulates basic banking operations such as checking balance, withdrawing cash, and depositing money.
 The application connects to the database to store and retrieve customer details securely.